sangeethaguhan/flask-pipeline/README.md

 ## 4. Jenkins Agent Setup (Docker-Capable)

-This Jenkins agent is a custom inbound Docker-based agent that provides Python build tooling and the Docker CLI, allowing Jenkins pipelines to build, test, containerize, and security-scan applications by interacting with the host Docker daemon through the **Docker socket**.
+This Jenkins agent is a custom inbound Docker-based agent that provides Python build tooling and the Docker CLI, allowing Jenkins pipelines to build, test, containerize, and security-scan applications by interacting with the host Docker daemon through the **Docker socket**(/var/run/docker.sock).

 Create a file `Dockerfile.jenkins-agent` in your local computer: